Oil slips on China data, Russian output; gasoline weighs too

 NEW YORK Oil prices fell on Monday after soft Chinese factory data raised worries about energy demand in the No. 2 economy, while record high Russian crude output suggested little easing in the global supply glut.

-Also pressuring crude futures were lower prices for gasoline and ultra low sulphur diesel on expectations of higher U.S. refinery output as more plants emerge from their autumn maintenance cycle.
+Also pressuring crude futures were lower prices for gasoline RBc1 and ultra low sulfur diesel HOc1 on expectations of higher U.S. refinery output as more plants emerge from their autumn maintenance cycle.

 Early in the session, oil saw some support as the dollar came under pressure from data showing a fourth straight month of declines in October in U.S. manufacturing activity.